Boy, 7, falls asleep on school bus, wakes up in bus barn alone - NewsBreak

 Newport News Public Schools confirmed the incident with WAVY News and Marcus’ grandmother.
 They allegedly told Robinson there’s a video of the school bus driver exiting the bus without checking to see if anyone else was still on, and that it’s the procedure to do so.

 “They saw the video and said they saw that the driver never checked the seats … that she pulled in the parking lot.
 She parked the bus and she just got out of the bus.
-Then, after a while, they saw Marcus get off the bus and [they] say they saw him push the door open and walk off,” she said.Are N95 masks safe for children?
+Then, after a while, they saw Marcus get off the bus and [they] say they saw him push the door open and walk off,” she said.WATCH: Kids go wild after teacher sinks ‘Hail Mary’ basket from across schoolyard

 The two good Samaritans found Marcus wandering a quarter-mile from where the buses were parked, and brought him home.